NOUIY/aws-cdk-guide/v2/tokens.md

 ------

-## Converting to JSON<a name="tokens_json"></a>
+## Converting to JSON<a name="tokens-json"></a>

-Sometimes you want to produce a JSON string of arbitrary data, and you may not know whether the data contains tokens\.
-To properly JSON\-encode any data structure, regardless of whether it contains tokens, use the method `[stack\.toJsonString](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stack.html#towbrjsonwbrstringobj-space)`, as shown in the following example\.
+Sometimes you want to produce a JSON string of arbitrary data, and you may not know whether the data contains tokens.
+To properly JSON-encode any data structure, regardless of whether it contains tokens, use the method `[stack.toJsonString](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stack.html#towbrjsonwbrstringobj-space)`, as shown in the following example.

 ------
 #### [ TypeScript ]